Table of Contents [+/-]

 Replication in MySQL features support for one-way, asynchronous replication, in which one server acts as the master, while one or more other servers act as slaves.
-This is in contrast to the synchronous replication which is a characteristic of MySQL Cluster (see Chapter 18, MySQL Cluster NDB 7.2).
+This is in contrast to the synchronous replication which is a characteristic of NDB Cluster (see Chapter 18, MySQL NDB Cluster 7.2).
 In MySQL 5.5, an interface to semisynchronous replication is supported in addition to the built-in asynchronous replication.
 With semisynchronous replication, a commit performed on the master side blocks before returning to the session that performed the transaction until at least one slave acknowledges that it has received and logged the events for the transaction.
 See Section 17.3.8, “Semisynchronous Replication”

 There are a number of solutions available for setting up replication between two servers, but the best method to use depends on the presence of data and the engine types you are using.
 For more information on the available options, see Section 17.1.1, “How to Set Up Replication”.